utdata/csvkit-nicar/README.md

 ### wc - word count

-Before we use the "wc" command, let me tell you about tab completion.
-When in the terminal, you often don't have to type in entire names of files or folders.
-You type the beginning of a file name, then hit "tab" to complete the rest.
-Try it with the 11.csv file.

 Type in `$ wc 11` then hit tab.
 It should finish it out as:

 `$ wc 11.csv`